xubingyue/avocadodb/Documentation/Books/Manual/Administration/Replication/Asynchronous/ExampleSetup.md

 Example Setup
 =============

-Setting up a working master-slave replication requires two ArangoDB instances:
+Setting up a working master-slave replication requires two AvocadoDB instances:
 * **master**: this is the instance that all data-modification operations should be directed to
 * **slave**: on this instance, we'll start a replication applier, and this will fetch data from the master database's write-ahead log and apply its operations locally